 Section 1.
-Vote on Dissolution.
-If, for any reason, the dissolution of the corporation shall become an issue, a Membership Meeting shall be held to determine the course of action.
+Vote on Dissolution If, for any reason, the dissolution of the corporation shall become an issue, a Membership Meeting shall be held to determine the course of action.
 A vote on such matter shall be held in accordance with the procedures of Article IV.
-If the

-Current Members decide to dissolve the corporation the Board of Directors shall file a petition for its dissolution with the Supreme Judicial Court of the Commonwealth of Massachusetts and take any other action as necessary to complete the dissolution.
+If the Current Members decide to dissolve the corporation the Board of Directors shall file a petition for its dissolution with the Supreme Judicial Court of the Commonwealth of Massachusetts and take any other action as necessary to complete the dissolution.

 Section 2.
 Dispensation of Assets.
-Upon any liquidation, dissolution, termination or winding up of the corporation (whether voluntary, involuntary or by operation of the law), after the closing of the books of the corporation and payments of all liabilities and obligations, the Current Members may vote to transfer ownership of all remaining assets of the corporation to any acceptable Section 501(c)(3) tax-exempt corporation, including, without limitation, North American Students of Cooperation (NASCO) or the Kagawa Fund for the purpose of cooperative housing expansion, preferably the establishment of a new housing co-op in or around Boston, Massachusetts.
+This corporation is dedicated to exclusively charitable, scientific, literary, and educational purposes, and, upon any liquidation, dissolution, termination or winding up of the corporation (whether voluntary, involuntary or by operation of the law), after the closing of the books of the corporation and payments of all liabilities and obligations, the Current Members shall vote to transfer ownership of all remaining assets of the corporation to any acceptable Section 501(c)(3) tax-exempt corporation, including, without limitation, North American Students of Cooperation (NASCO) or the Kagawa Fund for the purpose of cooperative housing expansion, preferably the establishment of a new housing co-op in or around Boston, Massachusetts.
 The Current Members of the dissolved Boston Community Cooperatives, Inc. shall have priority for housing in the new cooperative house.
-The Current Membership will also have the option to put the assets in trust until such time that a final decision on a disposition of the assets can be made.
-Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction exclusively for the purposes outlined in this section.
+The Current Membership will also have the option to put the assets not so disposed of shall be disposed of by a court of competent jurisdiction exclusively for the purposes outlined in this section.